Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-10-30-Torch-Rework.markdown

 <!-- outline-start -->

-This is an example page to display markdown related styles for Mr. Green Jekyll Theme.
+This is an idea for re-purposing two old torches purchased from poundland (yes, for a pound each).
+The torches are simple but sturdy, of good size, so allow ample room for batteries/electronics.

 <!-- outline-end -->